-Careful consideration should be taken during the excavation phase for the lower ground floor level, as it is anticipated that excavations will extend to a minimum of 0.5m from the boundaries.
+Careful consideration should be taken during the excavation phase for the basement level to maintain excavation and boundary stability.
 Excavation will only intersect sandy soils; therefore, it is recommended that supports prior to excavation (i.e. contiguous pile walls) are established.
-Temporary safe batter slopes will be feasible within some portions of the excavation (western side and regions of the northern and eastern sides), however it would be prudent to establish shoring walls around the entire excavation perimeter.
+Temporary safe batter slopes appear to be feasible along the rear western excavation face, however it would be prudent to establish shoring walls around the entire excavation perimeter.